kosall5220/sep10-freedom-project/blog/entry02.md

 ##### 11/27/23

 ## My task
-After choosing the topic mental health care to complete my project on, my second task was to research the technology used in the mental health care field.
+After choosing the topic mental health care to complete my project on, my second task was to research the technology used in the mental health field.

 ## Devices/hardware used in the mental health field